-In the Cape Winelands, splendid mountains form a dramatic backdrop to lush vineyards and gabled Cape Dutch homesteads steeped in history.
-The Cape Winelands is filled with fertile valleys planted with vines stretching across rolling fields, where farmers enjoy perfect conditions for creating some of the best wines in the world.
-The region is a wonderful combination of quaint towns, beautiful scenery and wine estates producing delicious wines and brandies.
+The Cape Winelands is filled with fertile valleys, endless vines and rolling fields, where farmers create some of the best wines in the world.
+The region is a wonderful combination of quaint towns, beautiful scenery and historic wine estates.

-While most of the grapes from the Cape Winelands will be familiar to visitors, there is one uniquely South African viticultural cross – pinotage.
-Created by Professor Abraham Perold at Stellenbosch University in 1925 by crossing Pinot Noir and Cinsaut (formerly known as Hermitage), it produces a deep red wine with smoky, earthy flavours.
+The region’s Mediterranean climate, cooling winds, soil and expertise are the perfect ingredients for creating superior wines and while most of the grapes from the Cape Winelands will be familiar to visitors, there is one uniquely South African viticultural cross – pinotage.
+Created by crossing Pinot Noir and Cinsaut (or Cinsault – formerly known as Hermitage), it produces a deep red wine with smoky, earthy flavours.